guagliardod/engl3814_recipes/docs/vegan_scrambled.md

 1. Grab the medium sized saucepan from the drawers that are to the left of the refrigerator.
 2. Place on burner and turn on to medium.
 3. Read [these](cutting_board.md#How to find a cutting board) directions on finding a cutting board.
-4. Empty the clear bag onto the cutting board, this should contain a jalapeño, tomato, and an onion
+4. Empty the clear bag onto the cutting board, this should contain a jalapeño, tomato, and an onion.
-> **Note:** The bag is on the top shelf of the refrigerator
+> **Note:** The bag is on the top shelf of the refrigerator.
 5. Cut the tomato into small pieces that are no bigger than your pinky finger.
 6. Cut the jalapeño into similarly sized pieces, discarding the end with a stem.
 7. Cut the one end of the onion off and then cut a half inch thick portion of onion off.